-The United Nations Committee against Torture found New Zealand in breach of its obligations under the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
-On 24 July 2024, the Government formally acknowledged that torture(external link) occurred at the Lake Alice Unit as defined in the Convention.
+The United Nations Committee against Torture found New Zealand in breach of its obligations under the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (see UNCAT communications below).

 Redress includes: